ezgiyildirim21/ezgiyildirim21/README.md

 <hr>

-I am a newly graduated engineer💖 and one of the students enrolled in the Bilge Adam Boost system.
+I am an engineer 😄 who has just graduated from university and I am a registered student in 👩‍💻 Bilge Adam Academy Qualified Software Development Program.

 - 🌱 I’m currently learning C# Programming.
 - 🌟 In the future, I want to be in the game industry, to be a part of the creation stages of a game.